r2dm-workshop/r2dm-workshop.github.io/index.md

 <p> <strong> To attend the workshop, please register for FREE at <a href="https://events.humanitix.com/r2dm3"> <strong> https://events.humanitix.com/r2dm3 </strong> </a> </strong> </p>

 ## DATE and LOCATION
-<p> <strong> The 2024 Workshop will take place on April 18-19, 2024 at New York University, Tandon School of Engineering 5 Metrotech Center room LC400 </strong> </p>
+<p> <strong> The workshop will take place on April 18-19, 2024
+	     5 Metrotech Center, room LC400
+             New York University, Tandon School of Engineering </strong> </p>

 ## BOOK OF ABSTRACTS (R2DM3-2024)
 <p> <strong> The book of abstracts for the 2024 workshop <!--<a href="https://github.com/r2dm-workshop/r2dm-workshop.github.io/raw/main/IEEE_R2DM_Workshop_2023_Abstract_Booklet.pdf"> --> <strong> will be added here.  </strong> </strong> </p>